dreamProgrammerh/CMinus-Language/docs/type-system/types.md

 This document defines the **CMinus (C-) type system**.

 The type system is designed to:
 - stay close to C’s mental model
- - avoid hidden runtime costs
+- avoid hidden or surprising runtime behavior
 - preserve performance predictability
 - provide a rich set of primitive and composite types

-This is a **design document**, not a compiler reference.
+> This is a **design document**, not a compiler reference.

 ---

 ## Goals

 The CMinus type system aims to:
 - map cleanly to **C types**
- - be **explicit** not implicit
+- be **explicit**, not implicit
 - make unsafe operations visible
- - allow zero-cost abstractions
+- allow zero-cost abstractions where possible

 ---

 ## Design Principles

 ### 1. No Hidden Cost

 If an operation allocates memory, performs a copy, or introduces indirection,
-it must be **visible in the code**.
+it should be **visible in the code** whenever possible.

-> This must be **applied** whenever possible.
+> This principle is applied by design, but may be refined through discussion.

 ### 2. C Compatibility First